 - 2.Switching from gasoline or diesel to alternative, low-carbon fuels.

 - Encouraging consumers to buy smaller or more lightweight vehicles.

 - Encouraging manufacturers to diversify their product lines.

-- Reducing vehicle travel by encouraging behavioral changes, such as carpooling or mode-shifts or by reducing the need to travel in the first place.
+- Reducing travel by encouraging behavioral changes, such as carpooling or mode-shifts.

 British Columbia Sustainable Energy Association: http://www.bcsea.org/learn/get-the-facts/energy-use/transport